SummaryRead the full fact sheet

 - Use electric motors on wool presses to reduce noise pollution.

-- Regularly maintain all equipment and keep in good repair with safety equipment in place.
+- and keep in good repair with safety equipment in place.

 - Make sure that emergency stop buttons are easily reached.

 - Ensure adequate and even lighting.

 - Make sure catching pen floors are dry and non-slip.

 - Keep other workers, children and dogs out of the shed.